 It can be quite traumatising when it comes to dealing with rejection.
 That could be applying for a job, university courses, asking your crush out on a date and many more.

 But what we all have in common is that we’ve been rejected before.
 Many times to count.
 How have you encountered these rejections?
 Did you feel anger?
 Stress?
 Sadness?
 Embarrassment?

 If so, I’ll be sharing with you guys about what you should do when dealing with rejection and how you can learn the reason why you’re being rejected.

 So grab your mug of coffee or tea and let’s get right into it!

 Take a break

-The first bit of dealing with rejection is distancing yourself from it.
-Don't let yourself continue after being rejected so many times.
-The more you continue, the more you get rejected, the more likely you're going to feel somewhat depressed and feel like a failure.
+The first step to dealing with rejection is distancing yourself from it.
+Don’t let yourself continue after being rejected so many times.
+The more you continue, the more you get rejected, the more likely you’re going to feel somewhat depressed and feel like a failure.